 Needless to say that even with 4 Mb of RAM, Aladdin ran way too slow on a 25 MHz 80386SX processor.
 It was unplayable for sure.

 Of course, these days I can buy any SIMM from eBay.
 But there is a catch.
 4 Mb 30-pin SIMMs are incredibly scarce and expensive.
 But 72-pin SIMMs are very common.
 And this idea of robbing a 72-pin SIMM of valuable DRAM integrated circuits became a reality.
 Thus I bought two 16 Mb 72-pin SIMMs and carefully removed the ICs.
 I studied their datasheets and decided that producing a working schematic would be straightforward.

 It took me two whole days to design this SIMM from start to end.
 As always, I routed every circuit trace manually.
 Initially I tried to use the autorouter.
 But it did a big mess.
 It's also true that I use a very old program to design the layouts of my printed circuit boards.
 I had a lot of fun designing this memory module and I felt like I was doing some kind of technological breakthrough.
 Of course this is a wrong perception as there's nothing science-fiction in a three integrated circuit board.
 But the fact that I knew the prices of RAM back in the 1990s, and the scarcity of 4 Mb modules, enabled me to keep up my euphoric mood.

 Let's get started.

-Disclaimer: I reserve the right to change the schematics or the implementation without further notice.
-This is entirely a hobby do-it-yourself design and I am not responsible for any damage made by any possible mistake in any version or revision of the schematics or PCB layouts.
+Disclaimer: I reserve the right to change the schematic diagram, the PCB layout, or the implementation without further notice.
+This is an entirely hobby do-it-yourself design and I am not responsible for any damage made by any possible mistake in any version or revision of the schematics or PCB layouts.
 Since it is an advanced microelectronics project, it requires very good assembly and debugging skills.
 In addition I cannot offer any further technical support other than the contents of this article.